 A Hardware Description Language SimpleCPUv1a

 I finally decided to implement a Hardware Description Language (HDL) version of the simpleCPU version 1a.
-I confess i don't have a good explanation for why i did not do this years,, ago as my background is in electronics and most of my research career was spent designing custom hardware for FPGAs using HDLs.
+I confess i don't have a good explanation for why i did not do this years ago as my background is in electronics and most of my research career was spent designing custom hardware for FPGAs using HDLs.
 I guess as always there is never enough time to do the fun things :).
-Back in the past, when i actually designed hardware my HDL of choice was VHDL: Very High Speed Integrated Circuit Hardware Description Language (Link).
-The reason for this choice was that back then the York Comp.
-Sci. department was famous for its Ada compiler, therefore, i had done a lot of software work in Ada (Link).
-VHDL is based on Ada, as both languages were commissioned by the United States Department of Defence (DoD), so being an electronics engineer i found VHDL a very easy language to pickup.
+Back in the past, when i actually designed actual hardware, my HDL of choice was VHDL: Very High Speed Integrated Circuit Hardware Description Language (Link).
+The reason for this choice was that back then the Department of Comp.
+Sci. at York was famous for its Ada compiler, therefore, i had done a lot of software work in Ada (Link).
+VHDL is based on Ada, as both languages were commissioned by the United States Department of Defence (DoD), so switching from software to hardware, putting back on my electronics engineer's hat, i found VHDL a very easy language to pickup.
 A HDL i never really looked at was Verilog (Link), no good reason other than it wasn't VHDL :).
 I guess you could also add to this list System Verilog.
-Therefore, as Verilog is now the more popular HDL on the market i thought it was time to learn the basics, and as always its always easier to learn stuff whilst applying this knowledge to a practical problem, why not implement the simpleCPU.
-So below is a guide to how to build the simpleCPU in both VHDL and Verilog.
+Therefore, as Verilog is now the more popular HDL on the market i thought it was time to learn the basics, and as always its always easier to learn stuff whilst applying this knowledge to a practical problem, so why not implement the simpleCPU.
+Below is a guide to how to build the simpleCPU version 1a in both VHDL and Verilog.
 Note, it will be interesting at the end to see which language produces the "best" hardware i.e. smallest / fastest implementation :).

 Table of Contents